dbgrvll/learning-journal/Day4_JavaScript.md

 ## Activate web pages with JavaScript

 ### Writing a script for a web page
-To write a script, you'll want to understand the how JavaScript language fits with HTML and CSS in your web pages.
+To write a script, you'll want to understand how JavaScript language fits with HTML and CSS in your web pages.
 - HTML is the content layer.
 It provides structure and semantics.
 - CSS is the presentation layer.
 It enhances the HTML content is presented by setting rules about backgrounds, borders, colors, and more.
 - JavaScript is about the behavior of the website.